 And did you know purple foods are incredibly good for you?!
 They're especially healthy for your heart and blood pressure.
 Purple foods are rich in polyphenol antioxidants called anthocyanins.
 They're the same super-compounds in berries (like blackberries, blueberries, raspberries), and purple potatoes.

 Those anthocyanins are what provide the natural purple color.
-They’re linked to healthier blood pressure and a lower risk of heart disease and stroke.
+Anthocyanins are also in foods like blueberries and hibiscus tea.
+They're linked to healthier blood pressure and a lower risk of heart disease and stroke.

 Just like all other forms of U.S.-grown rice, black rice is GMO-free, gluten-free, and high in complex carbs.
 They're the good kind of carbs that are slowly digested and keep you full and satisfied for hours.

 I often make veggie cakes or fritters for dinner.
-They’re a great way to enjoy seasonal vegetables.
+They're a great way to enjoy seasonal vegetables.
 Usually, I add breadcrumbs or panko to the mix to give them more substance.
-But I discovered rice is SO much better.
+But I discovered rice works really well too.

 When you fry these up (really just a quick saute in olive oil), the vegetables get soft and tender.
 But the rice on the outside of each fritter gets crispy and crunchy.
 The combination is perfect!